-5 Hobby Farms
+5.5.5 Hobby Farms

 Council recognizes that hobby farming is an agricultural use that is in keeping with the character of the rural area.
-Agricultural uses including hobby farms are permitted in the Rural designation provided the minimum lot size is 4.0 hectares.
+Agricultural uses including hobby farms are permitted in the Rural designation on an existing lot of record provided the minimum lot size is 4.0 hectares.
 Hobby Farms shall comply with the Minimum Distance Separation (MDS) Formula prescribed by the Province, respect best practices in nutrient management, and may require to be registered with the Township.

 4.4.1.3